natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Stats.hs
 Cookbook.Ingredients.Lists.Stats (St) is a library for Statistical analysis on lists.
 Currently the library has a bunch of code for frequency analysis in there.
 Any type of statistical test (or test out of place in the other libraries) can be put in Stats.hs

+### Encompass.hs
+Cookbook.Ingredients.Lists.Encompass (En) is a library for lexical analyzation.
+It has the ability to split up strings based on scope, and selectively parse.

 Tupples
 --------
 Tupples are a curious case of Haskell data.
 They are restricted to a length, which can be a pain when defining a library meant to work on Generics.
 Cookbook.Ingredients.Tupples is meant to work on two-sided tupples, because they are the most common use of tupples.
 (See: Zip)